 When the Transcript Editor opens, it provides a playback panel on the left, and the text of the transcript, broken out into timed cues on the right.
 The CURRENTLY applied transcript is shown by default.
-In most cases, this will be the Original automated transcript generated through the Amazon ASR service.
+In most cases, this will be the Original automated transcript generated through the ASR transcription service.
 In some cases, it may be an edited version or later uploaded version.

 Once you make edits and save your changes, YOUR edited transcript becomes the current transcript applied to the media and will be shown in the transcript panel in the classroom.